ding-lab/CromwellRunner/README.md

 * launch cromwell instances
 * collect and process results

-We divide parameters into four families:
+We divide parameters into four families (some of these are specific to TinDaisy, but meant to be general):
 * Project parameters
   * parameters which are expected to change with every project, such as project name
 * System parameters